 Equip Yourself With The Best Tools

-There are a wide range of must have features included with contact center software, many of which are even specifically tailored to managing remote workers.
+There is a wide range of must-have features included with contact center software, many of which are even specifically tailored to managing remote workers.

 - Call Monitoring

-Call monitoring tools make it possible for managers take stay on top of their agents, despite working in separate locations.
-Managers can train agents virtually, drop in on live calls, or even provide silent coaching to the agents through a chat based conversation to help ensure your agents are providing a consistent level of service.
+Call monitoring tools make it possible for managers to take to stay on top of their agents, despite working in separate locations.
+Managers can train agents virtually, drop in on live calls, or even provide silent coaching to the agents through a chat-based conversation to help ensure your agents are providing a consistent level of service.

 - Comprehensive Analytics

 With call logs, managers can take a peek into the wealth of data contact center solutions providers such as when, how long and how many calls agents are making.
 These tools also allow managers to see when agents are logged in, if they are idle and how long they have remained so their current call status and if they flag themselves as unavailable to take another call.
 As mentioned before, some tools can even provide ratings or grades for calls and agents and provide graphs or outlines of activity.

 - Remote Access and Screen Sharing